 - can design circuits using basic logic gates

-- understands the internal structure of a processor
+- can describe the internal structure of a processor

 - can explain the functionality of the components of a processor